Actindo-AG/Documentation/Channels/Integration/01a_Shopware6.md

 13. Enable the toggles for all price rules for which you want to create a price attribute in the *Actindo Core1 Platform* to maintain deviating prices.
 All price rules available in Shopware 6 are displayed.

+    > [Info] In case the rule you are looking for is not visible, make sure that *Price* is enabled in the *Type* selection of the according rule in the Shopware 6 backend.
+After changing a rule's type, you have to synchronize the connection before returning to this setting.

     > [Info] You have to synchronize the connection to create the corresponding price attribute, see [Synchronize a connection](./01_ManageConnections.md#synchronize-a-connection).
 Once a price attribute has been created, the corresponding toggle is locked and cannot be disabled anymore.

+[comment]: <> (HG: Erste Info ist eine Korrektur von Oli.
+Zweite Info dann besser als Step?)

 14. Click the [SAVE] button.
   All changes have been saved.
 The *Saving successful* pop-up window is displayed.